Codemon72/Spickzettel/SQL.md

   - `WHERE name = "Tom" AND city = "Boston";`
   - `WHERE NOT country = "Germany" AND NOT country = "USA";`
   - `WWHERE country IN ('Germany', 'Hungary') AND age > 25;`
+- JOIN - used to combine rows from two or more tables, based on a related column between them.

 #### Functions